This section of the chatr FAQ deals with more general questions you may have.

 The process from start to finish may take 1 to 5 business days to complete.
 We’ll send you a text message once it’s completed with the good news.

-Lastly you can reach out to the Commissioner for Complaints for Telecommunications Service if you are still not satisfied.
+Lastly, you can reach out to the Commission for Complaints for Telecom-television Services if you are still not satisfied.
 CCTS is an agency independent of the telecommunications industry, whose mandate is to resolve complaints of individual and small business retail customers about their telecommunications services.
-If you have a complaint about your services, including local or long distance telephone service, wireless telephone service, or Internet service, you must first try to resolve it directly with your service provider.
+If you have a complaint about your services, you must first try to resolve it directly with your service provider.
 If you have done so and have been unable to reach a satisfactory resolution, CCTS may be able to help you, free of charge.

 To learn more about CCTS, you may visit its website at www.ccts-cprst.ca or call toll-free at 1-888-221-1687.